What to Do in Rome with Kids: Fun Activities for Families

 Tossing Coins at Trevi Fountain

 A trip to Rome would not be right without stopping at the Trevi Fountain and tossing a coin into its clear water.
 This spot is famous and everyone knows it.
 The fountain is not just good for photos; it also has old stories about luck and wishes from the people who visit.
-When you take part in this fun tradition, kids can have a good time making their wishes and also learn about the long history of the trevi fountain.
-There is always a great mood around the Trevi Fountain because of the street performers and cafes nearby.
+When you take part in this fun tradition, kids can have a good time making their wishes and also learn about the long history of the Trevi Fountain.
+There is always a great mood around the fountain because of the street performers and cafés nearby.
 This makes your time there fun for all in your family.
-The visit stands out as one of the most fun things to do when you go to the eternal city.
+The visit stands out as one of the most fun things to do when you go to the Eternal City

 Climbing the Spanish Steps and Piazza Navona